 NOTE: These symptoms may be attributed to a number of conditions other than cancer.
 It is important to consult with a medical professional for an accurate diagnosis.

 Common treatments for mouth cancer include:

 Surgery: Tumor resection involves an operation to remove the entire tumor from the mouth.
 Depending on the location of the tumor, a small incision may be made in the neck or jawbone for easier removal.

 When a tumor is surgically removed, it may be necessary to reconstruct part of the mouth.
 In these cases, our surgeons can perform pedicle or free flap reconstruction.

-Radiation therapy: Radiation therapy treats cancerous tissues of the mouth with pinpoint accuracy, sparing healthy tissue and shortening procedure times.
+Radiation therapy: Radiation therapy treats cancerous tissues of the mouth with targeted radiation technology designed to spare healthy tissue and shorten procedure times.
 External beam radiation therapy (EBRT) and brachytherapy are the two most common types of mouth cancer radiation therapies.

 Chemotherapy: Often combined with radiation therapy, chemotherapy uses anticancer drugs to destroy cancer cells throughout the body.
 Different chemotherapy drugs can be combined to attack cancer cells at varying stages of their growth cycles and decrease the chance of drug resistance.

 Targeted drug therapy: Targeted drug therapy targets cancerous cells to interfere with cell growth on a molecular level.
 It may be combined with chemotherapy and/or radiation therapy as part of your mouth cancer treatment plan.